 Injectate samples were collected from the bulk storage tanks at the WPS, identified on-site as tank T206A and T206B (Figure 3).
-The injectate samples were analysed for the following parameters:
+The injectate samples were analysed by Hill Laboratories Ltd (Hills) for the following parameters:

 - pH;

 - conductivity;

 - suspended solids;

 - chlorides; and

 - total petroleum hydrocarbons.